….happens in two stages

 Your first treatment is an important time for you and it’s understandable if you’re a little nervous.
 To start with I need to understand why you want treatment, check your medical history and cover some admin details.
 I will want to know about any past injuries and surgery, your regular activities and details of the pain or restricted movement you’re experiencing.

 What you should wear

 Ideally, arrive in loose clothing that’s quick and easy to remove and put back on.
-For at least part of the treatment you will be in your underwear (please wear some! – pants plus your normal bra if you wear one,but not an all-in-one body), covered with towels/blankets apart from the area of your body I’m working on.
+For at least part of the treatment you will be in your underwear (please wear some! – pants plus your normal bra if you wear one, but not an all-in-one body), covered with towels/blankets apart from the area of your body I’m working on.
 There will be times when it’s better for you to be clothed but I will still need to get to your waist/neck/hip or whatever, so loose clothing is really helpful.
-Please avoid using moisturisers before your appointment.
+Please avoid using moisturisers on the day of your appointment.

 How you’ll be treated

 Treatment is hands-on, skin-on-skin.
 But it’s your body and you need to tell me if you feel uncomfortable at any point.
 You’ll be in a comfortable position, usually lying down or seated, sometimes standing and I’ll ask you to alter your position during the treatment.
 Myofascial release is used in all treatments.
 For this there is no oil or lotion and you’ll experience gentle pressure or pulling and a releasing of the tissues.
 If oil is needed (usually not) I use apricot kernel oil with a little clary sage or lavender essential oil added – this is non-allergenic and washes easily out of clothing.
 Please try not to use moisturisers and definitely not self-tanning products in the hours before your treatment, as this affects the ability to carry out myofascial therapy.
 I also have sensitive skin and have been known to react to products used by my clients!